-Most blogs are aimed at experienced vapers who are already familiar with the lingo, but this vaping glossary is designed to get you up to speed and serve as a handy reference manual whenever you come across unfamiliar terrain.
+Most blogs are aimed at experienced vapers who are already familiar with the lingo, but this vaping glossary is designed to get you up to speed and serve as a handy reference manual whenever you come across unfamiliar vaping terminology.

 Functionally, the atomizer is the single most important part of your vaporizer.
 It is usually a small tube that includes a positive and negative lead connected by a coil.
 When power is applied to the atomizer, the coil heats up and converts your e-liquid into vapor.